wso2/docs-choreo-dev/en/docs/develop/components/scheduled-trigger.md

 ## Deploy a scheduled trigger

 During the deployment stage, Choreo prompts you to specify the time interval for the scheduled trigger to run and execute the configured action.
+Using the provided UI inputs, you can easily define the time interval, or alternatively, you can write your own custom Cron syntax for more advanced scheduling options.

 ![Specify time interval](../../assets/img/scheduled-tasks/specify-time-interval.png){.cInlineImage-full}